Diagnostic, Monitoring and Resistance Laboratory Tests for HIV

 All initial positive DNA PCRs should be confirmed with a second PCR test on a separate specimen.
 (AII)

 PCR is currently the best-known assay for the amplification of nucleic acid.
 Although the HIV-1 DNA PCR assay has been used as an investigational tool for more than a decade, it is not licensed in any format by the FDA.
 This qualitative procedure is very sensitive and can detect between 1 and 10 copies of HIV-1 proviral DNA per sample.
 Because of the extremely high sensitivity of this assay, small amounts of background "noise" in the environment or contamination during laboratory processing may result in amplification of products that can produce false-positive reactions.5 All initial positive DNA PCR results require confirmation with a second PCR test on a separate specimen.
 Currently, the only recommended diagnostic use of HIV-1 DNA PCR is for the detection of infection in infants born to mothers infected with HIV-1.
 When used in this setting, the potential for a false-positive result should be recognized.
 The NYSDOH strongly recommends that all New York State birth facilities use the pediatric HIV testing services at the Wadsworth Center.
 The Wadsworth Center uses the APTIMA HIV-1 RNA Qualitative Assay (Gen-Probe), which has been demonstrated to identify HIV infection an average of 4 weeks earlier in non-breastfed infants when compared to a qualitative DNA-PCR.
 See Diagnosis of Pediatric HIV Infection in HIV-Exposed Infants.

 The natural history of acute HIV infection is such that antibodies may not have formed at the time of onset of symptoms and viremia (2 to 6 weeks after exposure).
 Antibody testing of these patients will often yield a negative to weakly positive ELISA and negative or "evolving" WB, in which additional bands may begin to appear with sequential tests performed over the course of seroconversion.
 However, viral load levels are very high during acute infection, usually ranging from 100,000 to over 10 million copies/mL, and are detectable approximately 2 weeks prior to seroconversion.
 It is therefore important to use both a plasma HIV RNA assay and an antibody test to establish the diagnosis.
 Low levels of virus (a commonly cited cutoff is <5000 copies/mL) may be indicative of a false-positive result and should not be considered diagnostic of primary HIV infection.
 Standard antibody testing should be repeated in 3 to 6 weeks.
 Methods used to measure plasma HIV RNA include conventional and real-time reverse transcriptase (RT)-PCR, bDNA, and NASBA.
 The FDA has recently approved the Aptima HIV-1 RNA Qualitative Assay (Gen-Probe) for diagnosis of acute or primary HIV infection.
 Further description of these tests is given in Section III.
-B. Viral Load Assays.
+A. Viral Load Assays.
 Plasma HIV RNA levels during seroconversion do not appear significantly different in patients who have acute symptoms versus those who are asymptomatic.6

 For further guidance in identification and management of acute HIV infection, see Diagnosis and Management of Acute HIV Infection.